jrizxos/AxC-32bit-Multiplier-Research/README.md

 In this repository we publish the code used to run the Genetic Algorithm experiments for our paper:<br>
 **Design space exploration of partial product reduction stage on 32x32 approximate multipliers**<br>
-Not published yet.
+Published at [ieeexplore](https://ieeexplore.ieee.org/abstract/document/10615792).
 Submitted for the 13th International Conference on Modern Circuits and Systems Technologies (MOCAST 2024). (updated: 11/02/2023)

 Repository Authors:
 - Ioannis Rizos
 - Georgios Papatheodorou

-**For any questions please create an Issue within this repository.**
+**For any questions please create an Issue within this repository.**<br>

----

-## Study Results
-# todo
+**There is a more advanced version of this pipeline [here](https://github.com/jrizxos/Approximate-Reduced-Complexity-Wallace-Multipliers).**

 ---

 ## Requirements